b00077857/vulnAPP-updated/README.md

 # vuln app for learning purposes

-java source files located inside the vulnapp folder
+* java source files located inside the vulnapp folder
+* App screenshots located in vuln images
+* Read the Vulnapp report for more details